trackmania-rl/tmrl/README.md

 ## TrackMania training details

-In `tmrl`, model (AI) that knows absolutely nothing about driving or even about what a road is, is set at the starting point of a track.
+In the example `tmrl` pipeline, an AI (policy) that knows absolutely nothing about driving or even about what a road is, is set at the starting point of a track.
-Its goal is to learn how to complete the track as fast as possible by exploring its own capacities and environment.
+Its goal is to learn how to complete the track as fast as possible by exploring its own capabilities and environment.

 The car feeds observations such as images to an artificial neural network, which must output the best possible controls from these observations.
 This implies that the AI must understand its environment in some way.
-To achieve this understanding, the car explores the world for a few hours (up to a few days), slowly gaining an understanding of how to act efficiently.
+To achieve this understanding, it explores the world for a few hours (up to a few days), slowly gaining an understanding of how to act efficiently.
 This is accomplished through Deep Reinforcement Learning (RL).

 ### Reinforcement Learning basics

 Most RL algorithms are based on a mathematical description of the environment called Markov Decision Process (MDP).
-A policy trained though RL interacts with an MDP as follows:
+A policy trained via RL interacts with an MDP as follows:

 ![reward](readme/img/mrp.png)